IT21266096/weather_app/README.md

 # NodeJs Backend Application
 This Node.js backend application is designed to store users' email and location data while also providing hourly weather reports every 3 hours.
 Users can store their details, update their locations, and retrieve weather data for a specific day.
 The application uses MongoDB to store user data and fetches weather information from the OpenWeatherMap API.
 Hourly weather reports are sent to users' emails using Nodemailer and Gmail.
-The application is deployed on Vercel.
+The application is deployed on Vercel **https://weather-app-282a.vercel.app/**.

 ## Instructions